AllieGamer265/PrinceJS/README.md

-# Ahora propiedad de Alice
+# Ahora propiedad de Alie

 Prince of Persia reimplementation written in HTML5/Javascript using assets from the MSDOS version.